xliUNR/CS791v-GPU/README.md

 Please follow the instructions and install the toolkit and test it by executing PA0.

 ## Building and Running
-To build this project there are two options.
-One is to use CMake which makes including new libraries easier, and handles new files added automatically to the src and include directory.
-CMake is a small new learning curve but makes things easier in the future.
-The second option is to use the provided Makefile which is used as usual.
+To build this project, you need to use the provided Makefile which is used as usual.

 Running the make in a separate directory will allow easy cleanup of the build data, and an easy way to prevent unnecessary data to be added to the git repository.